-All About Whittier Alaska
+All About Whittier, Alaska

 There are plenty of activities to choose from in Whittier, including excellent hiking trails, kayaking, fishing, and, of course, our Cruises.
 Sea kayaking is especially popular here thanks to the sheltered coves and camping beaches in this western part of the Sound.
 Numerous fishing and sightseeing charters are available as well.
-Anglers can fish for salmon, halibut, bottom fish, and even shark.
+Anglers can fish for salmon, halibut, bottom fish, and even sharks.

 Getting To Whittier